claire-np/student-success-prediction/README.md

 #### **Interpretation**

-- All models explain ~50–55% of the variance in final course grades — a reasonable ceiling given behavioral, linguistic, and self-report features.
+- All models explain ~50–55% of the variance in final course grades.
 - Random Forest delivers the best overall performance.
 - Gradient Boosting yields the lowest MAE.
 - XGBoost underperforms, likely due to small sample size and noisy features.